 i² = -1

 With these definitions, the basic operations as addition or multiplication are as follow: if x = a + i·b + j·c and y = d + i·e + j·f, then,

 x·y = (ad-be-cf) + i·(bd+ae) + j·(af+cd)

 The good thing is that if the third component of the number equal to zero it all reduces to regular complex arithmetic.
-To keep full compatibilty with the standard complex numbers, the modulo of this new numbers is defined as the square root of the sum of each of the three componentes squared.
-I would like to recalc that this new numbers are not threedimensional vectors, just as the standard complex numbers are not 2d vectors.
+To keep full compatibility with the standard complex numbers, the modulo of this new numbers is defined as the square root of the sum of each of the three components squared.
+I would like to recalc that this new numbers are not three dimensional vectors, just as the standard complex numbers are not 2d vectors.
 If they where, i·i should equal 1, not -1, since it "is" the dot product of a vector with itself.
-In the same way, these 3d complex numbers are not three dimensional vectors, although they can be represented as points in a volumen.
+In the same way, these 3d complex numbers are not three dimensional vectors, although they can be represented as points in a volume.
 In fact, this was the original idea when defining this numbers: to have a (one dimensional) dynamical plane representable in a three-dimensional euclidean space.
 This should allow us to visualize the julia sets as a volumetric objects.

 Xn+1 = Xn·Xn - Yn·Yn - Zn·Zn + a